Blazorise/Blazorise.Articles/news/2022-09-27-release-notes-110/post.md

 ### ListView

-Introduced ItemTemplate parameter, you may now costumize the content that renders in each of the ListView's items.
+Introduced `ItemTemplate` parameter, you may now costumize the content that renders in each of the `ListView`'s items.

-Introduced a much needed missing ValueField Parameter, so you may uniquely identify each item in your list.
+Introduced a much needed missing `ValueField` Parameter, so you may uniquely identify each item in your list.
-    This has been introduced with a return value of String for now.
-However we plan to make it return a generic type TValue in a future version, much like some of our other ValueField based components, so you can choose what type does your unique value return.
+    This has been introduced with a return value of `String` for now.
+However we plan to make it return a generic type `TValue` in a future version, much like some of our other `ValueField` based components, so you can choose what type does your unique value return.

 ### Loading Indicator